nguyenchiencong/nguyenchiencong.github.io/_pages/05_books.md

 <br>

 [The Feynman lectures on physics](https://www.feynmanlectures.caltech.edu) - Richard Feynman
-> One of the best way to dig into physics.
+> One of the best ways to dig into physics.
 <br>
 <br>